When Homebuyers Represent Themselves In Real Estate Transactions – Bad Things Happen 😊

 That was in the late 1990s and it was the last contract I ever tried to write.

 - NOT UNDERSTANDING CLOSING COST CREDITS.
 Seasoned agents all know that credits from sellers and lenders cannot exceed the actual closing costs, or the credits are just wasted.
-We often see buyers, acting on their own, negotiate credits without consulting us – and they are far too large to use.
+We often see homebuyers, acting on their own, negotiate credits without consulting us – and they are far too large to use.

 - NOT UNDERSTANDING INSPECTION REPORTS.
-This one is huge, as many buyers overreact to the long list of “CYA” issues listed by inspectors, while also missing more serious issues.
+This one is huge, as many homebuyers overreact to the long list of “CYA” issues listed by inspectors, while also missing more serious issues.
 A seasoned agent, who has seen myriad inspection reports, will obviously know what is serious and what is common for the area (and what not to be worried about).

 Given that most of our blog readers are agents, I know I am preaching to the choir.
 But, our website has tremendous SEO presence, so this blog will eventually get read by thousands of buyers who might have been tempted to not obtain an agent.